Benefits of an Intranet

 You'll also have to invest in time for employee training.
 You may even have to spend time convincing old stalwarts to use the intranet.
 Once the system is up and running and everyone understands it, the return on investment will be significant.

 Kim Komando writes about workplace technology and security issues.
 She's the host of the nation's largest talk-radio show about computers and the Internet, and writes a syndicated column for more than 100 Gannett newspapers and for USA Today.
-Find Kim's show on the radio station nearest you, and send an e-mail to subscribe to her free weekly e-mail newsletter.
+Find Kim's show on the radio station nearest you, and to subscribe to her free weekly e-mail newsletter.